containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.resources.ContainerStateWaiting"></a>

 ### ContainerStateWaiting
-ContainerStateWaiting is a waiting state of a container
+ContainerStateWaiting is a waiting state of a container.

 | Field | Type | Label | Description |